Want to drive more sales and customer loyalty with WooCommerce coupons?

 When the coupon is applied, the discount stays at zero, but the free gift is automatically added to the cart at no extra cost.

-The chosen order bump skin appears under payment, allowing users to uncheck the free gift if they wish.
+The chosen order bump skin appears under the payment section, allowing users to uncheck the free gift if they wish.

 To hide this section at checkout, enable “Hide Order Bump after selection” so the gift adds silently without showing the order bump.